xenthm/tp/docs/UserGuide.md

 > **_NOTE:_**
 > - Command flags can be specified in any order.
 If the flag requires a field, ensure that it is placed right after the flag after a space (e.g. `catalog -d -a Kubo Tite` and `catalog -a Kubo Tite -d` both delete the author `Kubo Tite` from the catalog).
 > - Whenever you encounter `AUTHOR_NAME` or `MANGA_NAME`, ensure that they are not longer than 40 characters long.
+> - Names of authors and mangas are case-sensitive.
+For instance `Kubo Tite` and `kubo tite` will be considered as two different authors.
+This is to allow for authors to maintain the unique stylization of their pen names and works, and to differentiate themselves from other authors that may have similar names.

 ### Adding Authors: `catalog -a`
 The `catalog -a` command allows you to add `Author`s to your catalog so that `MangaTantou` can keep track of all the manga created